 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-depression; anxiety; self-esteem; couples counselling; individual counselling; family counselling; counselling young people; prenuptial counselling; difficulties in communication; persistent arguments; affairs; trust issues; feeling stuck; parenting issues; adolescent concerns; assertiveness; phobias; intimacy; sexual issues; gender issues; friendships; domestic violence; abuse; anger management; loneliness and isolation; career difficulties; lack of direction and motivation; current crises; work problems; suicide; step families; parents and in-laws; infertility; divorce; truancy; bullying at all ages; bereavement and loss; anger; guilt; sexuality; age issues; life changes; health concerns.
+depression; anxiety; self-esteem; overthinking; grief; couples counselling; individual counselling; family counselling; counselling young people; prenuptial counselling; difficulties in communication; persistent arguments; affairs; trust issues; feeling stuck; cross-cultural difficulties; discrimination; parenting issues; adolescent concerns; assertiveness; phobias; intimacy; sexual issues; gender issues; friendships; high sensitivity; domestic violence; abuse; anger management; loneliness and isolation; career difficulties; lack of direction and motivation; current crises; work problems; suicide; step families; parents and in-laws; infertility; divorce; truancy; bullying at all ages; bereavement and loss; anger; guilt; sexuality; age issues; life changes; health concerns.